-18. If the decision of the directors as recorded in the approved minutes was that a director has intentionally refrained from declaring a conflict of interest and one exists, or participated in a meeting where a conflict of interest exists, or participated as a member of an appeal panel where a conflict of interest, bias or potential bias exists, a certified copy of the minutes will be given to the director.
-If that director is not in attendance at the meeting, then a copy will be sent by registered mail to his or her home address.
-Once this has occurred, the chair shall advise the Minister responsible for the corporation and recommend by letter, the removal of the director.
+18. If the decision of the Directors as recorded in the approved minutes was that a Director has intentionally refrained from declaring a conflict of interest and one exists, or participated in a meeting where a conflict of interest exists, or participated as a member of an appeal panel where a conflict of interest, bias or potential bias exists, a certified copy of the minutes will be given to the director.
+If that Director is not in attendance at the meeting, then a copy will be sent by registered mail to his or her home address.
+Once this has occurred, the Chair shall advise the Minister responsible for the board and recommend by letter, the removal of the Director.